-But how do you offer a great buying experience?
+But how do you accommodate the B2B purchase process?
 What operations need to be digitized?
 And what tools do B2B businesses need?

 We turned to eCommerce expert Falco van der Maden, founder of digital operations platform Marello for answers to these questions.
 Keep reading to discover what B2B businesses should keep in mind when digitizing their commerce operations.

 Q: Hi Falco, thanks for joining us.
 Could you please introduce yourself?

 Thanks for having me!
 My name is Falco van der Maden.
 I’ve been active in eCommerce for over 15 years.
 As a solution specialist, I have implemented many powerful eCommerce strategies and solutions for mid-size and large businesses, including Philips, Siemens, Océ, BMS, Skill, and GrandVision.

 In 2015, my business partner and I founded Marello.
 Marello is a digital operations platform for commerce.

 Q: And what is your, or Marello’s, relation to Oro Inc?